 Duolingo is free and easy to use.
 For some, that's enough, and we'd definitely recommend Duolingo for anyone curious about learning a language, but don't want to fully commit.
-Its teaching tools and lesson plans that rival those in the best for-pay programs we reviewed.
+Its teaching tools and lesson plans rival those in the best for-pay programs we reviewed.
 The trade-off is that advertisements display next to the lessons.
 You can learn via an app or on desktop, and the Duolingo owl is a fun mascot which motivates your learning.
 Duolingo boasts 31 languages - one of the biggest lists in all the software we've considered - and it sits near the top of our guides to the best learn Spanish software and the best learn French software.

-Before you start, you identify your learning goals.
-For instance, you set how many minutes per day you plan to dedicate to learning Spanish.
-Duolingo thinks spending 20 minutes or more per day is “insane,” which provides further insight into the service’s approach to teaching.
+Duolingo keeps things quick.
 For comparison, some programs we tested, like Fluenz and Rosetta Stone, have single exercises that last more than 30 minutes.
-Once you reach or exceed your goals, you’re rewarded with lingots, a virtual currency you exchange for additional learning content and features.
+Once you reach or exceed your goals, you’re rewarded with virtual currency you exchange for additional learning content and features.

 You can discuss lesson topics and share your experiences with other students on Duolingo’s discussion board.
 Most of the programs we tested have a discussion board of some sort, but Duolingo’s is the most frequented.
 You can talk about current events on the board, as well as get quick answers to questions about cultural and conversational topics from native speakers.
 You see each user’s language level and daily streak next to their username when they comment on a thread.
 Duolingo doesn’t offer live tutoring, but the discussion board is a good resource if you want to talk to another student about a concept you struggle with.